Stockland Trust (ARSN 092 897 348) (“Trust”)

 AMIT Regime

-The AMIT Regime is a new set of rules for the taxation of managed investment trusts and their members.
+The AMIT Regime is a set of rules for the taxation of managed investment trusts and their members.
 One of the aims of the AMIT Regime is to provide greater certainty than the current rules in relation to the taxation position for managed investment trusts and their members.

 One key aspect under the AMIT Regime is that the Responsible Entity must allocate or “attribute” the taxable income of the Trust to members on a fair and reasonable basis.
 Currently, members are subject to tax on their proportionate share of the taxable income of the Trust based on the share of the income of the Trust according to trust law principles that they are presently entitled to.